hanzo-io/standard/README.md

 - Entire project builds into `dist/`
 - Static content copied into `dist/` (and optionally optimized along the way)
 - Spritemap generated and copied to `dist/img/sprite.png`
-- Shared CSS bundled into `dist/css/shared.css`
+- Application CSS (necessary across all pages) is bundled into `dist/css/app.css`
 - Page CSS bundled as necessary into `dist/css/page.css`
-- Vendor + shared JS bundled into `dist/js/shared.js`
+- Vendor + application JS (necessary across all pages) bundled into `dist/js/app.js`
 - Page JS pages bundled as necessary into `dist/js/page.js`
 - HTML is generated from remote content + templates